Penn State Thespians: Becoming a Member

 To become a member of Thespians, one must first start out as a New Member.
-This is a two-semester process in which one must fulfill certain requirements.This includes helping out with the main stage shows through crew, set, costumes, creating a pledge project, asking members questions, and creating a skit.
+This is a two-semester process in which one must fulfill certain requirements.
+This includes helping out with the main stage shows through the crew, set, and costumes, creating a pledge project, asking members questions, and creating a skit.
 New Members also have a "Big" to help them with their joining process.